 Elizabeth completed her PhD. in 2012 on “A seascape genetics approach to exploring the phylogeographic response of marine fishes to late quaternary climate change.”
 She integrates genetics and ecological modeling to understand the evolution and conservation of marine biodiversity and developed the MARSPEC database for marine spatial ecology studies.
 She is currently a postdoctoral fellow at the National Center for Evolutionary Synthesis (NESCent).

 Craig was postdoctoral researcher in the lab, funded by the NSF PIRE program and spent most of his tenue doing field work and helping run collaborative molecular labs in the Philippines and Indonesia.
 He finished his Ph.D. at Columbia University and the American Museum of Natural History in 2007 in the lab of Dr. Andrew Baker.
 After his time with us, he did a AAAS Science and Technology Policy Fellow at the U.S. State Department.
-He now works for USAID in Thailand, focused on sustainability of marine ecosystems.
+He is now a research scientist in the School of Global Environmental Sustainability at Colorado State University.
+Click HERE for more information.

 Michele joined the lab in 2010 as a postdoctoral researcher funded by the NSF PIRE program and was based full time in Indonesia at the Indonesian Biodiversity Research Center.
 Michele received her Ph.D. from University of California, Berkeley, in 2009 examining the diversity of Symbiodidium in giant clams across their Pacific and Indian Ocean ranges.
 After working with us, she moved to the lab of Monica Medina.